Back

 Successful MVP examples

-1. Dropbox: this is one of the best examples of the successful idea visualization MVP.
-In the beginning, Dropbox was described by its founders in a demo video, which went viral and has lead to the creation of one of the biggest cloud services in the world.
+1. Dropbox: this is one of the best examples of a successful idea visualization MVP.
+In the beginning, Dropbox was described by its founders in a demo video that went viral and has lead to the creation of one of the biggest cloud services in the world.

 2. Spotify: Spotify went through several stages of MVP development.
 First, it was just an idea described on the landing page of the website.
-Then they created an MLP – the app provided the experience you’ve never seen before.
+Then, they created an MLP – the app provided a never-before-seen experience.

 mvp product development

-3. Airbnb: before the app became well-known around the world, the job of finding and booking the places for people to stay was on humans.
+3. Airbnb: before the app became well-known worldwide, the job of finding and booking places for people to stay was on humans.
 It was a perfect example of the concierge MVP, and only the success of the initial product has made the process automation possible.

 4. Zappos: this company is often mentioned as an example of a successful MVP, and it’s no wonder – it was one of the first to use the Wizard of Oz MVP strategy.
 No one had even suspected that the orders in this shop were not handled automatically until the company couldn’t handle the volumes of orders on its own.